24 Good Reasons for Leaving a Job + How to Explain Them

 Family comes first, and work comes second—or perhaps even later.
 This is a healthy and often necessary approach, but conveying it to recruiters may seem scary.
 After all, you don’t know if your future employer shares your values yet.

 If you had to quit due to family obligations, there’s no reason to hide it.
-However, instead of overexplaining, mention any new hobbies & skills you picked up during your time off and how you can’t wait to put them to good use.
+However, instead of going into personal detail, briefly mention any skills or activities you developed during your time off, such as volunteering, caregiving, or online courses, and explain how they prepare you to return to work.

 Pursuing additional education